sinatra/sinatra-recipes/deployment/nginx_proxied_to_unicorn.md

 #### The Less Aggressive Approach to Unicorn Slaying

-Unicorn is based upon (unix-y forking)[http://unicorn.bogomips.org/DESIGN.html], the master process can manage the workers, i.e. kill them.
+Unicorn is based upon [unix-y forking](http://unicorn.bogomips.org/DESIGN.html), the master process can manage the workers, i.e. kill them.
 Once you have identified the master process, you can send it the __WINCH__ signal.
 To do this: